What to Look for in a 75-Inch TV in 2023

 With 8K televisions, there is an obvious concern around content.
 So you will be happy to know that the QN900B is great at upscaling lower-resolution content.
 Moreover, you get ATSC 3.0 for high-resolution broadcast TV.

 There is a ton to like on the gaming front as well.
 The television has a maximum refresh rate of 144Hz, and there is support for AMD FreeSync Premium Pro for tear-free gaming.
 You also get four HDMI 2.1 ports, low input lag, fast response time, and ALLM.
-Plus, Samsung includes a Gaming Hub that offers access to NVIDIA GeForce Now and Google Stadia game streaming services.
+Plus, Samsung includes a Gaming Hub that offers access to the NVIDIA GeForce Now game streaming service.

 Tizen handles the software duties and has apps for all popular streaming services.
-However, while both reviewers and customers typically favored the previous version of its interface, the new version in the 2022 TV models isn’t getting a lot of love.
+However, while both reviewers and customers typically favored the previous version of its interface, the new version isn't getting a lot of love.

 Pricing is another reason that might keep people away from the QN900B.
 But if you are keen on an 8K TV, the Hisense U800GR is an excellent alternative.
 It costs considerably less but still offers a great experience.
 Additionally, QN900B’s predecessor, the QN900A, is a fantastic option.
 It’s cheaper than the QN900B but harder to find in stock.